Back to blog

 The career path nobody predicted

-I spent a decade designing wireless chip IP before I wrote a line of SaaS code.
+I spent more than fifteen years in hardware engineering before I wrote a line of SaaS code.
 People in the CX industry sometimes ask why I think about customer experience so differently.
-The answer is not a pivot story.
-It is not a moment of inspiration on a whiteboard.
-It is the accumulated weight of twenty years building systems where failure is expensive and abstraction is survival.
+I never pivoted.
+A long run of building systems where failure is expensive and abstraction is survival just... accumulated.

 The layers beneath the layers

-From Silicon Vision, I moved to ARM Holdings in Cambridge.
-Six and a half years in the Systems Group, managing cross-functional, globally distributed teams delivering ARM's most critical product lines — System IPs and Tooling for High-Performance Infrastructure Compute, Client Compute, Automotive, and IoT Compute.
-I was not designing individual chips.
+I moved to ARM Holdings in Cambridge after that.
+More than six years in the Systems Group, managing cross-functional, globally distributed teams delivering ARM's most critical product lines: System IPs and Tooling for High-Performance Infrastructure Compute, Client Compute, Automotive, and IoT Compute.
 I was managing the delivery of the infrastructure layer that the entire computing industry runs on.

 The overlap nobody talks about

 This is the part most founder stories skip.
 I did not leave ARM to start Tactful.
-I built Tactful inside the margins of my ARM schedule — evenings, weekends, the hours between — until it was real enough to demand all of me.
+I built Tactful inside the margins of my ARM schedule until it was real enough to demand all of me.
 That took five years.

 From 2016 to 2021, I ran both.
 A demanding program management role at one of the most important technology companies in the world, and a CX platform being built from scratch in Cairo.
 I did not leave ARM until October 2021, five years into Tactful's life.